 Graduate students can receive up to $20,500 in a Federal Direct Unsubsidized Loan and additional aid from the Federal Direct Graduate PLUS loan.

 Complete information about grants, loans, and employment, including the Federal College Work-Study program and the University's Job Opportunity Program are available from the Financial Aid Services Office.

 Non-degree graduate students who are U.S. citizens or Permanent Residents may apply for financial aid for up to one year, provided that they take at least six credits per semester and can verify that the courses they take would be applicable to a graduate degree at Binghamton University.

-To apply for non-degree aid, students must obtain a financial aid form for non degree students (available from the Financial Aid Office located in Room 109 of the Student Wing) and have the form signed by the appropriate director of graduate studies and a representative of the Graduate School.
+To apply for non-degree aid, students must obtain a financial aid form for non degree students (available from the Financial Aid Services Office located in the Student Wing, Rm 119) and have the form signed by the appropriate director of graduate studies and a representative of the Graduate School.
 The director of graduate studies who signs this form attests that the courses chosen will apply toward a graduate degree in the program.

 Help With External Funding

 Binghamton University is a member of COS.
 This allows all students, faculty, and staff access to COS's searchable database of grant and fellowship opportunities by logging on from a University server or proxy server at http://www.cos.com/.
 COS provides information on funding in all disciplines and features several features such as user profiles and funding alerts.
 The Technology Training Center (TTC) will provide workshops in searching COS and getting the most out of this service.
 For more information on TTC workshops, see http://training.binghamton.edu.